 If applicable, you will also need a Social Security card and proof of address.
 The latter must be current to within three months to obtain free birth control in Queens, NY, and it can be a utility bill, pay stub, or similar document.

-For patients under 21 to qualify for Medicaid, proof of enrollment is required.
+For low-income women under 21 to qualify for Medicaid, proof of enrollment is required.
 Those over the age of 21 must provide proof of income.
 Proof of income is determined by providing your most recent two consecutive bi-weekly paychecks or four consecutive weekly paychecks.

 The medical coverage is valid for the length of the pregnancy.
 Those seeking coverage through Emergency Medicaid for pregnancy will be relieved to know that it also extends for two months following the end of the pregnancy.